-If approaches to supporting students is guided by the fundamental idea that language in this view, as an abstract objectivist (Voloshinov, 1929) entity, is concrete and can be removed from its context for analysis and teaching in a student support context, the implications are extensive.
-We can, for any level and any student, tell them what is expected of them when they are asked to ‘critically evaluate’ or ‘describe’, and what the difference is between an ‘essay’ or a ‘report’; and how such assessment tasks should be structured and approached.
+If approaches to supporting students are guided by the fundamental idea that language in this view, as an abstract objectivist (Voloshinov, 1929) entity, is concrete and can be removed from its context for analysis and teaching in a student support context, the implications are extensive.
+We can, for any level and any student, tell them what is expected of them when they are asked to ‘critically evaluate’ or ‘describe’, what the difference is between an ‘essay’ or a ‘report’, and also how such assessment tasks should be structured and approached.
 We could support students through the use of online glossaries, and also through acontextualised induction and ongoing sessions to help support students.
-For neoliberalism, we argue this is highly appealing in both direct and also indirect ways.
-In direct ways, it means that virtual forms of support (cf. McCarthy, 2009) can be set up to help support students as responsibilized (Bonnano, 2017) individuals, and that students can also be supported with generic, centralised support unit workshops at the start of their studies and also throughout.
-This in turn helps support a whole range of students from direct entrants, to part time students, to international students, any individual who has not been through the ‘traditional’ route to university.
-In addition, another direct appeal is that it can be delivered by those who do not need subject mastery.
-Thus, it is relatively low cost (cf. Olsen & Peters, 2005) in that those who deliver it do not need substantive subject expertise, do not therefore require large salaries, and can be employed on temporary contracts (UCU, 2013).
+For neoliberalism, we argue this view of language as being an abstract objectivist entity is highly appealing in both direct and also indirect ways.
+In direct ways, it allows neoliberalism to argue that the virtual forms of support (cf. McCarthy, 2009) that are set up present definitions of a fixed and concrete entity that supports students, provided they are responsibilized (Bonnano, 2017) individuals who access the support themselves.
+Such a view of language underpins arguments made by neoliberal approaches that support exists for a whole range of students from direct entrants, to part time students, to international students, and any individual who has not been through the ‘traditional’ route to university.
+In addition, another direct appeal is that, as the language is fixed and similar to any context, arguments can be made that such support can be delivered by those who do not need subject mastery.
+Thus, it can be argued such support can be relatively low cost (cf. Olsen & Peters, 2005), in that those who deliver it do not need substantive subject expertise, do not therefore require large salaries, and can be employed on temporary contracts (UCU, 2013).
 Furthermore, materials do not need to be rewritten each time, and online glossaries, once in place, require little attention.
-Thus, bottom line fiscalisation is more easily achieved (cf. McCarthy, 2009).
+Thus, bottom line fiscalization is more easily achieved (cf. McCarthy, 2009).

-Regarding indirect appeals of this approach for neoliberalism, the existence of such support allows the recruitment of large numbers of students: ‘massification’ (Thornton, 2017).
-This is because if lecturers and students are struggling with workload or studies, the support exists to help.
+Regarding indirect appeals of this approach for neoliberalism, the existence of such support allows arguments to be made for ‘massification’ (Thornton, 2017) without the need to provide extra specialist staff or time.
+This is because if lecturers and students are struggling with workload or studies, the support exists to help them.
 In other words, it allows institutions to argue to lecturers that they can accommodate more students, and lecturers do not need to invest large amounts of time in helping them, as the support exists to help those students unfamiliar with assessment forms and techniques.
 In addition, the existence of such support can be marketed to students and, if the institution itself adheres to the view that language is concrete, it can feel reassured that it is supporting such students.
-Not only this, but if students do not do well, or do not access such support, it can be argued that they are not being responsible or responsibilized (Bonnano, 2017) and taking care they do not fail, or they are not resilient (Hill & Larner, 2017).
-Thus, we argue, the persuasive power of neoliberalism is underpinned by this view of language, and we present this visually here in Figure 1.
+Not only this, but if students do not do well, or do not access such support, it can be argued that they are not being responsible, or responsibilized (Bonnano, 2017) to take care they do not fail, or they are not resilient (Hill & Larner, 2017).
+Thus, we argue, the persuasive power of the arguments neoliberalism draws on are underpinned by this view of language, and we present this visually here in Figure 1.

 Insert Figure 1 here